-- The Exploratorium: Imagine a hands-on science museum where kids can play for hours, doing cool things like using a microscope to search for miniscule sea creatures, and then watch them attack each other with teeny, tiny claws.
-Throw in a drinking fountain in a real toilet, and you’ve got the sweetest science museum on the planet.
+- The Exploratorium: Imagine a hands-on science museum where kids can play for hours, doing cool things like using a microscope to watch miniscule sea creatures attack each other with teeny, tiny claws.
+Throw in a drinking fountain in a real toilet and you’ve got the sweetest science museum on the planet.

 - Pier 39 and the California Sea Lions: Featuring ice cream and candy stores, bungee jumping, a puppet theater, and lots of cool shops, Pier 39 is every kids’ dream come true.
 To top it all off, this pier is home to the famous barking sea lions.

-- Musée Méchanique: Filled with old fashioned penny arcade games, kids love to pop in quarters and experience what their great, great-grandparents did for fun 100+ years ago.
+- Musée Méchanique: Filled with old fashioned penny arcade games, this is a great place for kids to pop in quarters and experience what their great, great-grandparents did for fun 100+ years ago.